swisskyrepo/PayloadsAllTheThings/XSS Injection/README.md

 </svg>
 ```

-Including a remote SVG fragment in a SVG works but won't trigger the XSS embedded in the remote SVG element because it's impossible to add vulnerable attribute on a polygon/rect/etc sicne the `style` attribute is no longer a vector on modern browsers.
+Including a remote SVG fragment in a SVG works but won't trigger the XSS embedded in the remote SVG element because it's impossible to add vulnerable attribute on a polygon/rect/etc since the `style` attribute is no longer a vector on modern browsers.
 Author: noraj.

 SVG 1.x (xlink:href)